thebearingedge/mini-core/README.md

   .bootstrap(foo => console.log(foo), { inject: ['foo'] }); // { bar: 'baz' }
 ```
 Options:
- - `withNew: Boolean, default: false` the function will be called with `new` before its result is injected into dependents.
+ - `withNew: Boolean, default = false` the function will be called with `new` before its result is injected into dependents.
- - `cache: Boolean, default: false` the function will only be called the first time a dependent needs the result.
+ - `cache: Boolean, default = false` the function will only be called the first time a dependent needs the result.
 Subsequent dependency resolutions receive the cached result.
- - `inject: Array[String], default []` an array of dependency identifiers.
+ - `inject: Array[String], default = []` an array of dependency identifiers.
 Given that they have been registered, the dependencies are resolved and passed to the function as arguments.

 Like `core.value`, a `provider` is created automatically and enqueued until _after_ the core's [configuration phase](#configuration-phase).